Tazinho/snakecase/README.md

 When `length(sep_out) > 1`, its last element gets recycled and the output separators are incorporated per string according the order in `sep_in`.
-This might come in handy when i.e. formatting file names:
+This might come in handy when e.g. formatting file names:

 ``` r
 to_any_case(